Our impact

 ReLondon is a purpose-led organisation: our vision focuses ultimately on the climate emergency and how changing the way we consume ‘stuff’ can, and must, make a huge difference – not just on waste volumes but also on greenhouse gas emissions and the ability of our planet to keep providing for us all.

-Our first ever impact report is a powerful presentation of evidence for the positive impact we had during the 2022-23 financial year to accelerate the transition to a low carbon circular economy in London and beyond.
+Our latest impact report is a powerful presentation of evidence for the positive impact we had during the 2023-24 financial year to accelerate the transition to a low carbon circular economy in London and beyond.

 We aim to achieve impact across four pillars, which cover our main audiences and areas of work: